History of Paraguay: Legionnaires

 The post-war political vacuum was initially dominated by survivors of the anti-López Paraguayan Legion.
 This group of exiles, based in Buenos Aires, had regarded Solano López as a mad tyrant and fought on the Allied side during the war.
-This group set up a provisional government in 1869, mainly under Brazilian auspices, and signed the 1870 peace accords, which guaranteed Paraguay's independence and free river navigation.
-A new Constitution was also promulgated in the same year, but it proved ineffective because of the foreign origin of its liberal, democratic tenets.
+This group signed the 1870 peace accords, which guaranteed Paraguay's independence and free river navigation.

-The Legionnaires were refugees and exiles who dated from Francia's day.
-Their opposition to tyranny was sincere, and they gravitated toward democratic ideologies.
-Coming home to backward, poor, xenophobic Paraguay from cosmopolitan, prosperous Buenos Aires was a big shock for the Legionnaires.
 Believing that more freedom would cure Paraguay's ills, they abolished slavery and founded a constitutional government as soon as they came to power.
 They based the new government on the standard classical liberal prescriptions of free enterprise, free elections, and free trade.

 The Legionnaires, however, had no more experience in the principles of republics than other Paraguayans.
 The 1870 constitution quickly became irrelevant.
 Politics degenerated into factionalism, and cronyism and intrigue prevailed.
 Presidents still acted like dictators, elections did not stay free, and the Legionnaires were out of power in less than a decade.

 Free elections were a startling, and not altogether welcome, innovation for ordinary Paraguayans, who had always allied themselves with a patrón (benefactor) for security and protection.
 At the same time, Argentina and Brazil were not content to leave Paraguay with a truly free political system.
 Pro-Argentine militia chief Benigno Ferreira for a short time emerged as de facto dictator until his overthrow by Bernardino Caballero with Brazilian help in 1874.
 Ferreira later returned to lead the 1904 Liberal uprising, which ousted the Colorados.
-Ferreira then served as President between 1906 and 1908.
+Ferreira then served as president between 1906 and 1908.